Do you struggle to sleep when the temperature's not right? Our resident Sleep Expert, Christabel Majendie has some handy tips to help.

 Here are some tips to help you sleep during hot spells or cold snaps and how to deal with seasonal variations in daylight and noise.

-Make sure you are comfortable with appropriate bed covers for the time of year.
+If you have difficulty sleeping in summer or high temperature, make sure you are comfortable with appropriate bed covers for the time of year, and remember that your choice of mattress is important too.
 Natural fibres such as cotton or feathers absorb more body sweat and will aid body temperature regulation better than synthetic ones.

 If the room is too hot, you may have more night wakings, restless body movements and less REM sleep (dream sleep which is essential for learning and memory).
 Aim for between 16-20 degrees.
 On very hot days, keep blinds down or curtains drawn to keep the bedroom cool.

 Consider the air quality, as a stuffy room can cause uncomfortable sleep, while fresh air may promote it.
 Maybe give your room a blast of fresh air by opening the window in the early morning or early evening.